 Homeschool Art Curriculum

 Does your child show an interest in art, but you don’t want the mess and fuss of loading everyone up for lessons and driving all over town?
 Or maybe you don't have access to art lessons where you live.
-Did you know that you have access to all the art curriculum on SchoolhouseTeachers.com as a member?
+Did you know that you have access to all the homeschool art lessons on SchoolhouseTeachers.com as a member?
 They are all included in your membership.
 Whether you have an elementary student just learning the basics or an advanced student wanting to sharpen their skills, you can encourage their talent and interests all from the convenience of your home.
-Take a closer look at just a few of our art curriculum options and then dive in and explore them all below!
+Take a closer look at just a few of our homeschool art courses and then dive in and explore them all below!

 Everyday Easels presents art in the context of other subjects to help those students whose interest in art may only be piqued by understanding the story behind the art or by approaching the art from another direction entirely.
 There are 5-day and 10-day unit studies presented, and these can be further broken down to fit the student’s schedule.
 Everyday Easels begins each unit with a brief study of the art itself.
 Then, it approaches the art from different angles including history, vocabulary, geography, writing, Bible, and science.
 This course truly gives an overview of the art in many different areas, including hands-on activities to inspire students to become involved in the art and not simply be a spectator.